Chapel Prayer Book

 Prayer Line ministers pray daily with the specific intentions called in from parishioners.
 These intentions are also remembered at all of the masses throughout the week.
 The Prayer Line Ministry is always looking for new members to continue this ministry of prayer and reflection.

 We believe that God hears our prayers and desires to bring healing and wholeness to His people; body, mind and spirit.
 This list, which appears in our weekly bulletin, includes the names of people in the parish as well as friends and family of the parish who have a need.
 We encourage the members of our community to take this list home and pray for those on it during the week.
 To have your name added to the Prayer List, please contact the Church Office.
 Requests must be renewed on a monthly basis.

 Respect for Life

-This committee strives to keep our Holy Spirit parish community abreast of all issues that relate to respect for life in all its forms, and to make information available about ongoing programs to all who are interested in active participation.
-The committee provides the following: support for crisis pregnancy centers as they minister to women in difficult and emergency situations; support for those suffering from post-abortion distress; voter information on pending legislation for all areas relating to human dignity.
+This committee strives to keep our Holy Spirit parish community abreast of all issues that relate to respect for life in all its forms and to make information available about ongoing programs to all who are interested in active participation.
+The Respect for Life Committee provides the following: support for crisis pregnancy centers as they minister to women in difficult and emergency situations; support for those suffering from post-abortion distress; voter information on pending legislation for all areas relating to human dignity.